Australotitan

-Australotitan (/ɔːˈstreɪloʊ'taɪtən/) is an extinct genus of titanosaurian sauropod that existed during the Cenomanian-Turonian age of the Late Cretaceous in what is now southern-central Queensland, Australia.
-The genus contains a single species, Australotitan cooperensis.
+Australotitan (/ɔːˈstreɪloʊ'taɪtən/) is an extinct genus of possibly titanosaurian somphospondylan dinosaurs from the Late Cretaceous Winton Formation (Cenomanian–Turonian) of southern-central Queensland, Australia.
+The genus contains a single species, A. cooperensis, known from multiple partial skeletons.
+The genus Australotitan may be synonymous with Diamantinasaurus, a contemporary relative.

 Discovery and naming

-Australotitan was discovered in 2005 within the Winton Formation of southwest Queensland, Australia, near the town of Eromanga.
+Australotitan was discovered in 2005 in layers of the Winton Formation in southwest Queensland, Australia, near the town of Eromanga.
 Sandy Mackenzie, the discoverer, had already collected other bones on the land of his parents in 2004.
 The fossil material was then prepared and excavated in conjunction with the Queensland Museum and the Eromanga Natural History Museum between November 2005 and April 2010.
-It was nicknamed "Cooper" after its discovery being from the Cooper-Eromanga Basin, Cooper Creek system, ‘the Cooper Country”.
-The holotype, EMF102 (nicknamed "Cooper"), was described in 2021 on the basis of a partial skeleton consisting of a partial left scapula, partial left and complete right humeri, right ulna, the right and left pubes and ischia, and partial right and left femora.
+It was nicknamed "Cooper" after its discovery, being from the Cooper-Eromanga Basin, Cooper Creek system, "the Cooper Country".

+The holotype specimen, EMF102 ("Cooper"), consists of a partial skeleton, including an incomplete left scapula, partial left and complete right humeri, right ulna, the right and left pubes and ischia, and partial right and left femora.
 An additional three specimens were referred to the genus: EMF164, nicknamed "George," (fragmented femur, ulna, presacral vertebrae, and rib material), EMF105 (a complete femur), and EMF165 (a distal humerus).